Generic selectors

 Post Type Selectors

-Club Brugge away section: Guide for Aston Villa fans
+Club Brugge away section: Guide for Arsenal fans

-If you're a Villa fan making the trip over to Brugge, here's everything you need to know about the city, Jan Breydel Stadium, and the Club Brugge away section.
+If you're an Arsenal fan making the trip over to Brugge, here's everything you need to know about the city, Jan Breydel Stadium, and the Club Brugge away section.

 What is Brugge like for away fans?

 There aren’t many places to visit around the stadium for away fans.
-As a result, the Brugge city centre, which is just over three kilometres away from the ground, is popular for visiting supporters.
+As a result, the Brugge city centre, which is just over three kilometres away from the ground, is where the vast majority of Arsenal fans will likely spend their day.

-Where to drink for Aston Villa fans in Brugge?
+Where to drink for Arsenal fans in Brugge?

 • Central Pool Bar – Braambergstraat 11, 8000 Brugge, Belgium